raul23/search-ebooks/README.rst

 `:warning:`

-  I didn't set ``epubtxt`` as a default search-backend for ``epub`` files because it also includes the HTML tags in the extracted text even though it is faster than ``ebook-convert`` for the text conversion.
+  I didn't set ``epubtxt`` as a default search-backend for ``epub`` files because it also includes the HTML tags in the extracted text.

-  Once I clean up the extracted text, I will set ``epubtxt`` as a default search method for ``epub`` files.
+  Once I clean up the extracted text, I will set ``epubtxt`` as a default search method for ``epub`` files if it is faster than ``ebook-convert`` for text conversion.

 |